codingthestreams/codingthestreams.github.io/README.md

 # Coding the Streams blog

-Blogs and experiments about Apache Pulsar by Lari Hotari and guest authors.
+Blogs and experiments about event streaming by Lari Hotari and guest authors.

 Go to https://codingthestreams.com/